glinesbdev/versus/src/verse/basics/README.md

     * `Verse.digest.verse` -> This defines specifics of the Verse language.
     * `UnrealEngine.digest.verse` -> This defines things like building UI in code for a players, mathematical functions, etc.

 It is **very** much worth your time to read through these files.
-Not only will you learn more about what's available to use, but more of the advanced language syntax available to all Verse programs.
+Not only will you learn more about what's available to use, but you will see many more of the advanced language syntax available to all Verse programs.

 A great example of a custom `creative_device` class is our [Custom NPC Dialog Example]({{ book.examples.path }}/custom_npc_dialog/README.md).